philzook58/philzook58.github.io/_notes/Logic/smt.md

 Normalize by putting equalities in the body.
 This means ground facts become. `edge(1,2). ---> edge(X,Y) :- X = 1, Y = 2.`
 Now collect up all rules with heads. head == body1 \/ body2 \/ body3 \/

+This example may be deceptive.
+`p :- p.` is an example rule that in clark completion allows self reinforcing of p.
+It justifies itself.
+Not good.
+So perhaps one way of thinking about this is you need some kind of termination argument, inductive type, or minimality restriction.

 ```z3
 (declare-fun edge (Int Int) Bool)